wences-sanchez/Knowledge-Base/Introduction to AWS (Legacy).md

 	- ## Chapter 9: Machine Learning
 		- ### Managing Machine Learning
 			- Amazon Lex for developing Chat Bots!  <3
 			- What is basically Machine Learning? :: Machine Learning is basically a way of try-and-fail for the computers.
-It's an algorithm that is capable of learn from the data by analysing it. #carta
+It's an algorithm that is capable of learn from the data by analysing it. #flashcard
 		- ### Recognizing Rekognition
 			- Amazon Rekognition allows recognition of objects inside a photo.
-It can also recognise text! #space
+It can also recognise text! #spaced
 		- ### Driving DeepRacer
 		- ### Comparing CodeGuru
 			- Amazon CodeGuru Reviewer is like SonarQube
 	- ---
-	- ## Chapter 10: Conclusion
+	- ## Chapter 10: Conclusion #spaced
 		- The simplest website is a S3 bucket
 		- The most basic blog content is an EC2 and Amazon RDS instances inside a VPC.
 		- The most basic load balanced blog is a Load Balancer with two EC2 instances and a database Amazon RDS.